Algebraic Methods and Computational Strategies for Pseudoinverse-Based MR Image Reconstruction (Pinv-Recon): Correction Examples

-The low resolution 2D spiral was integrated into the Transmit Gain Calibration scan of another participant, and only used a 10\% dose of Xenon.
+Those for the low-resolution 2D spiral integrated into the Transmit Gain Calibration of a hyperpolarized Xenon-129 scan, which used a 10\% dose of Xenon.
 The participant (Female; Age 24) inhaled 1 L hyperpolarized gas containing a mixture of xenon, polarized for $\sim$10 min, and nitrogen (0.1:0.9 L, respectively).
-FOV= 400$\times$400 mm, 1.8 ms partially self-refocused excitation pulse, TR = 230 ms, bandwidth = 250 kHz.
+FOV = 400$\times$400 mm, 1.8 ms partially self-refocused excitation pulse, TR = 230 ms, bandwidth = 250 kHz.
 The $B_0$ map was determined by repeating this acquisition at echo times of 1.4, 2.3, 3.9, 6.5, 10.8, 18, 30, 50ms then fitting with the MEDI toolbox.

-For both datasets, participants were imaged in a 3T GE Premier MRI scanner (GE Healthcare, WI) with a flexible Tx/Rx $^{129}$Xe wrap-around coil (PulseTeq, Chobham, UK).
-Enriched $^{129}$Xe was polarized using a commercial polarizer (Polarean, Durham, NC, USA).
-Center frequency ($f_0$) was determined with respect to the water peak.